detailnet/denner-public-api-spec/README.md

 - Click on "Globals" button.
 - Add the variables.

-> API credentials for Denner 2.0 Portal and Web Services are stored at [3scale](https://detailnet-admin.3scale.net).

 ### Save tool changes back to project/repository

 - Move your mouse pointer over the collection name (left menu), click on "Share collection" icon.
 - Click on "Download" button.
-- Overwrite your local repository's `{projects_dir}/denner-postman/collections/default.json` file.
+- Overwrite your local repository's [collections/denner-api.json](collections/denner-api.json) file.
 - Review changes with your preferred editor:
   - Replace tabs with 4 whitespaces.
   - Reset owner to original.